Orthopaedic Sports Medicine Fellowship Program

 Program Training Director: R. Alexander Creighton, MD

 ROC Site Director: Edwin Cadet, MD

 UNC Orthopaedics ACGME Program Number: 2683626133

-The fellowship is a joint program between UNC Orthopaedics and Raleigh Orthopaedic Clinic (ROC) and will enable fellows to receive training in both an academic tertiary center and high volume private practice.
-The program will graduate 2 fellows per year and it is a one year program.
+The fellowship is a joint program between UNC Orthopaedics and Raleigh Orthopaedic Clinic (ROC) and will enable fellows to receive training in both an academic tertiary center and high-volume private practice.
+The program will graduate 2 fellows per year and it is a one-year program.
 Dr. Alex Creighton is the Program Director, with faculty Dr. Jeff Spang and Dr. Ganesh Kamath from the UNC School of Medicine.
 Dr. Edwin Cadet is the Site Director at the Raleigh Orthopaedic Clinic with orthopaedists Dr. Joe Barker, Dr. Matthew T. Boes, Dr. G. Hadley Callaway, Dr. Dr. David Dare, Dr. Marty Isbell, and Dr. Bob Wyker.
 Jennifer Griffin is the Program Coordinator.
-Athletic team coverage includes UNC, NC State, Shaw University, area high schools, and the Carolina Hurricanes.
+Athletic team coverage includes UNC, NC State, Shaw University, and area high schools.

 The goal of the fellowship is to prepare our fellows to be excellent clinicians and surgeons in the expanding field of orthopaedic sports medicine with emphasis on sports injuries and surgery of the shoulder, elbow, hip and knee.

 - Arthroscopic and open surgery, including shoulder arthroplasty